Firebase Dev Checklist for your Next Project #StartWithSkcript

 The major reason is that when you develop a web app and all the credentials are present in the browser, it’s easy for anyone to mimic your application on their local if localhost is not blacklisted.
 Which is a very serious threat.

-Write heavy operations in Firebase Cloud Functions
+Write heavy operations in Firebase Cloud Functions#write-heavy-operations-in-firebase-cloud-functions

 The main goal of firebase is that you can build applications without developing a backend server.
 But there are cases where you have to rely on a backend server where your frontend (Browser or mobile apps) won’t scale, important things like sending an email, push notifications, processing an image or media files, etc.